Iolop/POC/Router/Tenda/README-DirectoryTraversal.md

 [Vulnerability description]:

-Command Injection vulnerability in Shenzhen Tenda Technology Tenda's Ac series routers with firmware which was released recently
+Directory Traversal vulnerability in Shenzhen Tenda Technology Tenda's Ac series routers with firmware which was released recently

-allows remote unauthenticated attackers to execute arbitrary OS commands in LAN from a crafted GET request.
+allows remote unauthenticated attackers to walk through file system in LAN from a crafted GET request.

 -----------------------------